 NUR 641.
 Foundations of Education in Nursing.

 Cr.
-3. This seminar focuses on the foundations of nursing education including the faculty roles, relationships among educators and learners, teaching and learning pedagogies, and the teaching and evaluation of learners.
+3. This seminar focuses on the foundations of nursing education: educator role, course development, educational pedagogies, management of the learning environment, and evaluation of learning outcomes.

 NUR 642.
 Clinical Instruction in Nursing.